Truskava

 Truskava is a small town in the northeastern part of the Kėdainiai District Municipality, located near the A8 (Panevėžys–Aristava–Sitkūnai) highway in central Lithuania.
 It is the centre of the Truskava eldership (seniūnaitija).

-The town features the Church of the Holy Spirit of Truskava (built in 1998), the wooden Truskava cemetery chapel (dating from 1860), a cultural centre, the Truskava town cemetary, and retreat house.
+The town features the Church of the Holy Spirit of Truskava (built in 1998), the wooden Truskava cemetery chapel (dating from 1860), a cultural centre, the Truskava town cemetery, and retreat house.
 The Truskava Agricultural Cooperative (Truskavos ŽŪB) operates in the area.
 The Truskava Primary School, library, and post office are located in the nearby village of Pavermenys.

 Etymology

 The town's name derives from the personal name Truskà, Truskáuskas, or Truskovskis (considered to be of Polish origin).
 It is a manorial toponym, originating from the surname of the Truskauskai (Truskovski) family, who owned the local estate in the 18th century.